thatsam415/Prodigy_DS_03/README.md

-# Bank Marketing Dataset Analysis using Decision Tree Classifier
+# Decision Tree Classifier – Bank Marketing

 A machine learning project that builds a **Decision Tree Classifier** to predict whether a customer will subscribe to a term deposit based on demographic and behavioral data.
 The model uses the **Bank Marketing dataset** from the UCI Machine Learning Repository.